Jake LaCava: New York Red Bulls

 On January 20, 2022, it was announced that LaCava had signed a one-year MLS contract with the New York Red Bulls, with options for the 2023, 2024, and 2025 seasons.

 Tampa Bay Rowdies (loan)

 Having signed an MLS contract with the New York Red Bulls, it was announced on January 20, 2022, that LaCava would spend an additional season in USL Championship, on loan to the Tampa Bay Rowdies.

 Inter Miami

 On November 11, 2022, LaCava was selected in the 2022 MLS Expansion Draft by St. Louis City SC.
 The club immediately traded him to Inter Miami CF in exchange for $150,000 of General Allocation Money.
+Miami declined LaCava's contract option following the 2023 season.

+Return on loan to Tampa Bay

+On June 9, 2023, LaCava returned to Tampa Bay Rowdies on loan for the remainder of the 2023 season.
+LaCava's loan concluded at the end of the 2023 season.

+Charleston Battery

+On December 22, 2023, it was announced that LaCava had joined USL Championship side Charleston Battery ahead of their 2024 season.
+LaCava appeared in 12 matches across all competitions for Charleston.

+San Antonio FC

+On June 3, 2024, LaCava joined San Antonio FC on a multi-year contract.